-For the real rum connoisseurs — or big-spenders — we suggest this 1824 premium rum from Angostura.
+For the real rum connoisseurs — or big spenders — we suggest this 1824 premium rum from Angostura.
 The liquor is aged at least 12 years in American bourbon barrels, blended and then re-casked to mature.
-The result is a sophisticated drink that still has some sea-side Carribbean flair.
+The result is a sophisticated drink that still has some sea-side Caribbean flair.
 Enjoy this stuff neat or on the rocks, preferably with a nice Cuban cigar.

 Some FAQs About Rum

 Rum is made by fermenting and distilling molasses or pure sugarcane.
 That’s really the only criteria that go into making most rums.
 Unlike most spirits (such as Cognac and bourbon) there are no territorial restrictions and very few production requirements on the creation of rum.